Cathal357/Cathal357/README.md

 ## 🚀 About Me 🚀
-I am currently studying Software Development at university. <br> When I'm not programming, I am playing games like Dark Souls, Skyrim and DayZ. <br> I have a huge passion for anything computing, whether it be hardware, software, networking or machine learning. <br>
+I am currently studying Software Development at university. <br> When I'm not programming, I am usually playing games with my friends. <br> I have a huge passion for anything computing, whether it be hardware, software, networking or machine learning. <br>

 ![Coding](https://github.com/Cathal357/Cathal357/assets/85661615/51663265-1e94-4f24-91d9-f2fe861b47a2)